 Park at Toys Hill National Trust car park on Chart Lane, leading from the centre of Brasted to Four Elms.
 In the top left-hand corner of the car park, by the information panel, go up the steps in the direction of the arrow on the Octavia Hill Centenary Trail waymarker disc.
-At a crossing track and waymark post turn left, go downhill through a wooden barrier and fork left to drop down to Puddledock Lane and a grass triangle with a seat.
+Pass a bench and at a crossing track and waymark post turn left, go downhill through a wooden post and fork left to drop down to Puddledock Lane and a grass triangle with a seat.
 Turn right through the hamlet and soon reach a low stone wall on the left, with steps leading down to a covered well and a viewpoint with extensive views over the Weald of Kent.

 This well was originally sunk in 1898 by Octavia Hill for the local villagers.
 It was restored in 1999 by the National Trust.

 Continue on the road past the well and downhill for some distance.
 Octavia Hill lived nearby at Crockham Hill and in 1898 she gave us one of our first properties.
 All that remains of this house in Toys Hill is the terrace with a sunken well.
 Since then, through the generosity of many different people, our ownership of Toys Hill has expanded to create an outstanding area of woodland for public access.

 Where the road levels out by several isolated cottages, turn right over a gate just after the last cottage.